ioos/Cloud-Sandbox/jupyterhub/README.md

 ```
 sudo passwd example_user
 ```

-Then login as that user: `su example_user`
+Then login as that user, initialize Conda, and create a new environment.

-Run `conda init`

-After creating the new Conda environment, run these commands to make it visible to the base kernel:

 ```
+su example_user
+conda init
-conda install ipykernel
+conda create -n environment_name ipykernel
-ipython kernel install --user --name=<any_name_for_kernel>
 ```

+The package `nb_conda_kernels` is already installed and will make the environment visible as long as ipykernel is installed.

+The new kernel should now be listed in JupyterHub.

 ## Setting up SSL/HTTPS